Definition

 EU Council Working Party To Discuss Global Framework on Chemicals and 2026 Geneva Conference

-EU Council working groups are initiating formal coordination for the Global Framework on Chemicals ahead of the inaugural international conference in November 2026.
+EU Council working groups are initiating formal coordination for the Global Framework on Chemicals ahead of the inaugural international conference in late 2026.
 This signals the start of high-level policy alignment that will likely shape future international standards for chemical lifecycle management and supply chain transparency.

 Japan Reports Outcomes of First ISP-CWP Plenary